 Pass object type directly or inline: gives verbose error that includes full object type.

-export const multiplyTwoNumbers = (params: {
+export const multiplyTwoNumbers = (params: { first: number; second: number }) => {

-return params.first * params.second;
+return params.first * params.second

 Type